 Here's a look at five signs you're in a great position to land a VA loan:

 True, the VA doesn't actually have a credit score requirement to participate in the program.
 But the VA doesn't actually make loans; it basically insures them.
 VA-approved lenders are the ones lending you money, and they can impose requirements beyond what the VA wants to see.
 One of the most significant ones is a qualifying credit score, which will vary from lender to lender depending on your unique situation.

-Right now VA lenders are looking for borrowers with a credit score of at least 620.
-That’s not an exceptionally high score.
-In fact, it’s considered only a “Fair” credit score, which is two steps below “Excellent.”
-You may need a higher score if you’re seeking a refinance loan or if you’ve had a recent bankruptcy or foreclosure.
-It’s also important to note that a co-borrower (that would be a spouse or another veteran in the case of VA loans) also needs a qualifying credit score.
+Right now some VA lenders are looking for borrowers with a credit score of at least 620.
+That's not an exceptionally high score.
+In fact, it's considered only a "Fair" credit score, which is two steps below "Excellent."
+You may need a higher score if you're seeking a refinance loan or if you've had a recent bankruptcy or foreclosure.
+It's also important to note that a co-borrower (that would be a spouse or another veteran in the case of VA loans) also needs a qualifying credit score.

-Borrowers below that credit threshold can check out the Lighthouse Program at Veterans United Home Loans.
+At Veterans United, our minimum credit score requirement is 600, but borrowers below that credit threshold can check out the Lighthouse Program at Veterans United Home Loans.
 Our Lighthouse specialists work with veterans and their families for free to develop a plan to repair their credit and get on the road to loan prequalification.
 You can reach a Lighthouse specialist at 888-392-7421.